codesandbox/codesandboxer/packages/vs-codesandboxer/README.md

 # vs-codesandboxer

-Open a react component from your editor into codesandboxer, using `codesandboxer-fs` under-the-hood.
+Open a component from your editor into codesandboxer, using `codesandboxer-fs` under-the-hood.

 Can be used with the command `Deploy to codesandbox` or right click in your active file to select to deploy it.
 Once your needed files/dependencies have been sorted out, an 'open in codesandbox' link will open as a notification.
 Click it and you'll be able to see your component in codesandbox, and share it with others.